How to recycle your trees, cards and other Christmas waste

 Christmas tree kerbside recycling

-*Remember there are no garden waste collections between 18 December 2021 and 16 January 2022.
-Collections will restart on 17 January 2022
+*Remember there are no garden waste collections from 16 December 2022.
+Collections will restart on 16 January 2023

 - Check the website for the garden waste collections in your area and put your tree out on the kerbside on the day it is collected in your road.

 - If a garden waste vehicle does not go into your street, the tree can be left out by your bin on your next refuse collection, but it will be disposed of as waste and will not be recycled.
-Alternatively you can take your tree to the Swindon Road recycling centre or one of the four locations listed above between 3 and 17 January.
+Alternatively you can take your tree to the Swindon Road recycling centre or one of the four locations listed above.

 Please note: Christmas trees should be free of lights, decorations, pots or stands and trees up to five feet or one and a half metres tall can be left out whole.
 Trees larger than this need to be cut down before being put out for collection.